 Mary consumed 900 less calories per day with these simple swaps AND burnt 100 more calories by adding a lunch time walk.

 ** These are what we call #NBD swaps (No Big Deal Swaps) in my coaching program

 Mary still enjoys bread, pasta and wine, albeit a little less than before.
-Her new plan has changed from her previous routine for sure, but it still felt pretty normal to her.
+Her new plan has changed from her previous routine for sure, but it still feels pretty normal to her.

-It was a plan she could envision herself continuing for life.
+It’s a plan she can envision herself continuing for life.

 6 weeks passes…